AI for Scientific Discovery is a Social Problem: Barriers to Scientific Achievement

 \paragraph{Computational Infrastructure Misalignments}

-Many researchers in computational domain sciences are also members of the high-performance computing (HPC) community, which has long operated under a different set of constraints and practices.
-HPC systems are in general optimized for large sequential reads and writes (e.g., simulation checkpoints), not the millions of tiny files typical in modern ML datasets~\cite{Lewis_2025}.
-For instance, system administrators may be displeased to see training directly on ImageNet-style datasets where every image is a small, individual file, since this can place enormous strain on the file system’s metadata servers by forcing constant indexing.
-This divergence in infrastructure expectations can create additional friction: ML researchers may be surprised when practices that are routine in their community are discouraged in some HPC settings, which can complicate collaboration on shared compute resources or with shared tooling.
+Many researchers in the computational sciences are also members of the high-performance computing (HPC) community, which has long operated under a different set of constraints and practices.
+HPC systems are generally optimized for large sequential reads and writes (e.g., simulation checkpoints), not the millions of tiny files that are typically present in modern ML datasets~\cite{Lewis_2025}.
+For instance, system administrators may be displeased to train models directly on ImageNet-style datasets where every image is a small, individual file, as this can place enormous strain on the metadata servers of the file system by forcing constant indexing.
+This divergence in infrastructure expectations can create additional friction: ML researchers may be surprised when practices that are routine in their community are discouraged in some HPC settings, which can complicate collaboration on shared computing resources or with shared tooling.